-A research-based, interdisciplinary PhD in Information Assurance combines a strong security technical foundation with a security policy and social sciences perspective.
-It seeks to prepare graduates to advance the state-of-the-art of security in systems, networks and the internet in industry, academia, and government.
+A research-based, interdisciplinary Doctor of Philosophy (PhD) in Information Assurance combines a strong security technical foundation with a security policy and social sciences perspective.
+It seeks to prepare graduates to advance the state-of-the-art of security in systems, networks, and the internet in industry, academia, and government.
 The interdisciplinary nature of the program distinguishes it from traditional doctoral degree programs in computer science, engineering, or social sciences and makes it unique in the Boston area.

 Students who choose the PhD in information assurance program have a strong desire to purse academic research solving critical cybersecurity challenges facing today’s society.
 The PhD program is a natural path for students in the college’s Master of Science in Information Assurance and Cybersecurity program who want to pursue research and students with bachelor’s degrees and an interest in research-focused careers.
 Students who pursue careers in advancing the state-of-the art of cybersecurity have an opportunity to gain: